Asuma9/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -A 3 'pattern'  filename - print lines after matching pattern

 grep !'pattern' filename- display files that dont match the pattern

+grep -i 'n*' - display all lines of filename starting with a letter.